Best Man Speech help A-Z

 V is for Variety

 Keep the references and themes as varied as you can.
-8 minutes of drinking stories would bore even a rugby dinner so don’t inflict that on the guests.
+8 minutes of drinking stories would be a bore for even an after-dinner speech at the rugby club so don’t inflict that on the guests.
 Think of your speech as a painting.
 Use the full palette of colours.
 Don’t tip a bucket of blue on their heads.

 W is for Wedding